Tyrannosaurus in popular culture: Television appearances

-A CGI animated Tyrannosaurus rex named Tina Rex is a bully in Gumball's school in the 2011–2019 animated series on Cartoon Network, The Amazing World of Gumball.
+An animated Tyrannosaurus rex named Tina Rex is a bully in Gumball's school in the 2011–2019 animated series on Cartoon Network, The Amazing World of Gumball.

 In Genndy Tartakovsky's Primal, a female Tyrannosaurus develops a bond with a Neanderthal male.
 The series revolves around them struggling to survive in a prehistoric-like world.

-In Dinosaur King the main Tyrannosaurus is named Terry.
+In the anime Dinosaur King, the main Tyrannosaurus is named Terry.

+A Tyrannosaurus serves as an antagonist in the Phineas and Ferb episode "It's About Time!".

+In the TV anime Wonderful Pretty Cure!, a Tyrannosaurus rex was used by one of the antagonists as the monster of the week for the show's 44th episode.